Canadian Health Insurance for Internationals Living in Canada

 Foreigners living in Canada have unique needs.
 Some may also have expectations of a higher level of service and access to healthcare providers.
 Further, if you would like to receive care outside of Canada, you want a plan that will cover you worldwide.
 For Expatriates and international citizens living in Canada, we recommend you consider a global medical plan.
 These plans provide access to a wide range of private and public hospitals, shorter waiting times, and coverage in any country, including in your home country.

 Canadian Health Insurance Plans for Expatriates in Canada

 Expatriates in Canada have many options for their global medical coverage.
 Three of the best international health insurance companies are listed below.
 GeoBlue Xplorer plan is an excellent option for US citizens living in the United Kingdom as they will provide up to 9 months of coverage back in the USA as well as worldwide.
 Aetna International provides comprehensive coverage at an affordable rate for international citizens worldwide.
-Cigna Global Medical is a great option for most with a modular plan design allowing you to tailor the level of coverage you need for your specific situation.
+Cigna Global is a great option for most with a modular plan design allowing you to tailor the level of coverage you need for your specific situation.
 Our team of international insurance brokers can help walk you through the pros and cons of each option, and others if needed, to help you decide on the right plan for you and your family.

 The Best Global Health Insurance Plan for US Citizens in Canada

 - Define your deductible and prescription benefits

-Recommended International Health Plans for Any International Living in Canada
+Recommended Canadian Health Plans for any International Living in Canada

 - Access to Cigna Global’s network of trusted hospitals, clinics, and doctors